 While many sign companies hear what the customer wants and then run around figuring out how to price it, we approach projects differently.
 We take the price out of the sale, so to speak, quoting a different way.
 We take the time to listen to what the customer wants, go over it carefully, then come up with the right game plan to achieve what they want, but with a sign that will work.
 THEN we quote the price.

 We wouldn’t be around this long without building relationships with customers.
-Anyone who knows Devin, knows he has a “unique attitude”, and most appreciate his candor.
+Anyone who knows Devin knows he has a “unique attitude”, and most appreciates his candor.
 After listening to what the customer wants, Devin can be counted on for no-nonsense, honest feedback.
 He is comfortable saying, “You don’t want that.”

 Getting the right sign for a company isn’t just doing what they say they want, it’s making something that will work and last.
 We’re the sign experts, so sometimes we have to say something is a bad idea.
 But we’ll explain why, and we always want to figure out what will work.
 Our goal is to give you what you are looking for, but in a design that makes the most sense.
 We think of ourselves as solution-oriented, not sales-oriented.